 At this point, we've been standing here for an hour and a half.

-I technically have my freedom as I have a voucher with my name on it… but I don’t feel like I can leave this girl here in this weird, empty terminal in a foreign country.
-The Aussie couple is the same, so we’re sort of all in this together.
-The guy we’ve been communicating with is literally turning off the lights and shutting down the baggage conveyor belt while reassuring me he’s not going anywhere.
+I technically have my freedom as I have a voucher with my name on it… but I don’t feel like I can leave this young girl here in this weird, empty terminal in a foreign country.
+The Aussie couple feels the same, so we’re sort of all in this together.
+The useless Air Canada guy we’ve been communicating with is literally turning off the lights and shutting down the baggage conveyor belt while reassuring me he’s not going anywhere.
 I thought it impossible, but the mood in here is now even more grim.

 I call the Hyatt Regency, the hotel they’ve given me a voucher for, to ask if there’s any way they can squeeze in another person.
 The guy on the other end of the phone seems confused because they have plenty of rooms available.